joagre/ratatoskr/ideas/r.md

 ### Function literal

-A function literal follows the same syntax as regular [function definitions](function), but without a function name.
+A function literal follows the same syntax as regular [function definitions](function), but without a function name:

 ```
 ?sum = fn (x, y) { x + y },